LedgerHQ/ledger-live/packages/icons/README.md

 ### A collection of Ledger-flavoured icons

-> ⚠️ Do not install this package directly if you are using `@ledgerhq/react-ui` or `@ledgerhq/native-ui`.
-Both packages include `icons-ui` as a depedency and the icon components are re-exported and are accessible from there.

 #### This package contains a collection of React and React Native icon components.

 ## Reference